bbauska/JS-Best-Projects/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch7">7.
 Photo Details Display</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Here, we will display some images on a web page.
-Once the user hovers over the images, more details will appear.
-You can download images from anywhere or use the ones you already have.
+<p>Here, we will display some images on a web page.
+Once the user hovers over the images, more details
+will appear.
+You can download images from anywhere or use the ones you already have.</p>

-Again, we have used basic HTML and CSS along with JS.
+<p>Again, we have used basic HTML and CSS along with JS.
 The latter carries out most of the work.
+You
-You will learn how mouse hover (over and out) events work through this project.
+will learn how mouse hover (over and out) events work through this project.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>HTML: Photo Details Display</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->